Skip to content

 Key Configuration Points

-• Activate Azure Rights Management Service in Microsoft 365 Admin Center
+• Activate Azure Rights Management Service in the Microsoft 365 Admin Center (Settings → Org settings → Microsoft Azure Information Protection) or via Enable-AipService.

-• Create sensitivity labels with encryption and rights assignment
+• Create IRM-enabled sensitivity labels in Microsoft Purview with explicit "Assign permissions now" rights mapping.

 Zone-Specific Requirements